-- Protection of performing artists
+- protection of performing artists

-- Sound recordings
+- sound recordings

-- Picture recordings
+- picture recordings

-- Broadcasts
+- broadcasts

-- Photographical pictures
+- photographical pictures

-- Catalogues
+- catalogues

-- Press releases.
+- press releases.

-Performing artists are granted protection under the DCA if the performance in question is a performance of a literary or artistic work, regardless of whether the work is still copyrightprotected, and if the performance is of artistic character.

-The protection of sound and picture recordings are designed to cover both recordings of sounds and pictures which are not based on underlying literary and artistic works, and recordings of copyrighted works that are literary or artistic, dramatic or musical works.
+Performing artists are granted protection under the DCA if the performance in question is a performance of a literary or artistic work, regardless of whether the work is still protected by copyright, and if the performance is of artistic character.
+The protection of sound and picture recordings is designed to cover both recordings of sounds and pictures which are not based on underlying literary and artistic works, and recordings of copyrighted works that are literary or artistic, dramatic or musical works.
 Broadcasts are the electronic transmission of visual images, sounds or other information which is transmitted for simultaneous reception by members of the public.
 The protection of photographical pictures covers all photographical pictures irrespective of whether the image or setting of the picture is also a work within the meaning of the DCA.

-The protection of catalogues covers a table, database or the like, in which a great number of items of information has been compiled, or which is the result of a substantial investment (in time or money).
-This protection extends to a reproduction or making available to the public of insubstantial parts of the contents of catalogues if that availability is made repeatedly and systematically so as to equal acts which conflict with normal exploitation of the products or unreasonably prejudice the legitimate interests of the producer.
+The protection of catalogues covers a table, database, or the like, in which a great number of items of information has been compiled, or which is the result of a substantial investment (in time or money).
+This protection extends to a reproduction or making insubstantial parts of the contents of catalogues available to the public if that availability is made repeatedly and systematically, so as to equal acts which conflict with normal exploitation of the products or unreasonably prejudice the legitimate interests of the producer.
 Press releases supplied under contract from foreign news agencies or from correspondents abroad may not without the consent of the recipient be made available to the public through the press, the radio or in any other similar manner until 12 hours after they have been made public in Denmark.
+2.2 What is required for works to qualify for copyright protection?
 A work within the meaning of the DCA (literary or artistic) may be protected by copyright if it is original.
-A work is original if the author (see point 3.1 for how to decide on who is the author) has created the work through their own skill, judgement and individual effort and has not copied from other works.
+A work is original if the author (see section 3.1 for a description of who the author is) has created the work through their own skill, judgement and individual effort and has not imitated other works.
 Save for works of applied art, it is not requisite that the work is of artistic merit.
-It is also not necessary for the whole of a work to be original.
+It is also not necessary for the whole part of a work to be original.
 In general, the threshold for originality is low in Denmark.
 Neighbouring rights are protected as such in that the originality requirement does not apply to neighbouring rights.
 However, a creation may also enjoy copyright protection as a work (literary or artistic) if the creation in question is original.

-As a general rule Denmark provides copyright protection if the author is a national of, or the work was first published in, Denmark or a state which is a signatory to one of the various international conventions which Denmark is a party to.
+As a general rule, Denmark provides copyright protection if the author is a national of, or the work was first published in, Denmark or a state which is a signatory to one of the various international copyright conventions which Denmark is a party to.
+2.3 What rights does copyright grant to the rights holder?
 The DCA sets out the rights subsisting in copyright works that are the exclusive rights of the rights holder (before any licences are granted).
 They include the rights to:

-- Reproduce a work; and - Make it available to the public.
+- reproduce a work - make it available to the public.